 Using Castor Oil for Skin Conditions

-The reason why you should try using castor oil for skin infections is due to the natural anti-inflammatory properties of the oil.
-Castor oil soothes inflamed skin and relieves pain while the antibacterial and anti-fungal properties of the oil help to kill of any pathogens to speed up the healing process.
+The reason you should try using castor oil for skin infections is because it has natural anti-inflammatory properties.
+Castor oil soothes inflamed skin and relieves pain, while the antibacterial and anti-fungal properties of the oil help to kill off any pathogens.
+This all helps speed up the healing process.

-If you have any of the following ailments you should certainly consider using castor oil for skin care.
+If you suffer from any of the following ailments, you should certainly consider using castor oil for skin care.

-Using castor oil for skin care helps to heal the following skin problems:
+Castor oil can help to treat the following skin problems:

 - Skin tags